zopefoundation/Zope/zdgbook/source/Products.rst

 ---------------------

 Before you jump into the development of a product you should consider the alternatives.
-Would your problem be better solved with ZClasses, External Methods, or Python Scripts?
+Would your problem be better solved with External Methods, or Python Scripts?
 Products excel at extending Zope with new addable classes of objects.
 If this does not figure centrally in your solution, you should look elsewhere.
 Products, like External Methods allow you to write unrestricted Python code on the filesystem.

 Starting with Interfaces
 ------------------------

 The first step in creating a product is to create one or more interfaces which describe the product.
-See Chapter 1 for more information on interfaces and how to create them.
+See Chapter 2 for more information on interfaces and how to create them.

 Creating interfaces before you build an implementation is a good idea